Building Community Resiliency

 By modelling a simple kitchen garden in Ingersoll’s Heritage Square, we’ve shown how easy it is to grown and enjoy your own fresh organic produce.
 Growing some of your own food is as eat-local as it gets!
 Seed saving, and the sharing of seeds and produce, increase local food security, and put organic home and community gardens at the top of the list of fun and healthy grassroots actions you can take part in!

 Piloting Innovative Ideas

-From our Festival Waste Reduction and Dish Lending programs, to our Free Pre-Loved Clothing events, we’ve proven that grassroots community efforts can make reducing a community’s eco-footprint a fun and rewarding experience!
-(Please note that our Dish Lending program is currently on hold.
-Any changes will be updated on our social media in the future.)
+From our Gardens, to our Festival Waste Reduction and Dish Lending programs, Free Pre-Loved Clothing events, and more, we’ve proven that grassroots community efforts can make reducing a community’s eco-footprint a fun and rewarding experience!
+To make a request regarding our Dish Lending program, please email the team at email@example.com.
 A huge thanks to all of the volunteers and sponsors who help make these inspiring projects happen!